tejaswigowda/game551-Fall2025/ASSIGNMENTS/A2/README.md

 ## Submision

 - code on your gihub repo.
-- screenshot of the website (on desktop)
+- screenshot of the website (on desktop browser)
 - VR demo on Oculus headset.